Drawsi/FoodApp/README.md

 # FoodApp
  Pick your items, get a recepy.
- I used Spoonacular's API for the recepies and ExeOuput for the php to .exe conversion.
+ I used Spoonacular's API for the recepies phpDesktop for converting to a .exe file and Inno Setup Compiler to install and run the app.